Connect with Staff, Students, and More

 Check out the Nashman Faculty Update blog for service learning and community engaged scholarship resources and tips on how to support your community parnters during this time.

-Dialogues & Development
+Summer Dialogues & Development

 We invite you to stay connected and engaged and join the Nashman Center for our virtual Dialogues and Development series!
-Dialogues and Development will consist of twice-weekly workshops on various topics including civic engagement, advocacy, leadership, diversity, equity, and other related topics.
+Dialogues and Development will consist of once-weekly workshops on various topics including civic engagement, advocacy, leadership, diversity, equity, and other related topics.
 We focus on the overarching theme of inclusive excellence.
 Sign up on GWServes.

 Nashman Storytelling: Remote Reflections